New Jersey Enrollment Insights

 4. The Big Three: Newark, Jersey City, and Paterson

-New Jersey’s three largest districts educate over 93,000 students combined - nearly 7% of the state.
+New Jersey’s three largest traditional districts educate over 90,000 students combined - nearly 7% of the state.

 big_three_names <- c("Newark Public School District",